 Paragraph 185c of the NPPF states that planning decisions should ensure that new development is appropriate for its location and in doing so they should limit the impact of light pollution from artificial light on local amenity, intrinsically dark landscapes and nature conservation.
 Paragraph 001 of the Planning Practice Guidance (PPG) on Light Pollution (Paragraph: 001 Reference ID: 31-001-20191101) states that 'intrinsically dark landscapes' are those entirely, or largely, uninterrupted by artificial light.
 National parks ... can serve as good examples'.
 As AONBs have the same level of protection with regards to landscape and scenic beauty as national parks within the NPPF and PPG and dark skies are one of the special qualities of the Cotswolds National Landscape, we consider it reasonable to treat the National Landscape as an 'intrinsically dark landscape' in NPPF and PPG terms.

-Management Plan Policy CE5 states that proposals that are likely to impact on the dark skies of the Cotswolds National Landscape should have regard to these dark skies, by seeking to avoid and where avoiding is not possible, minimise light pollution.
+Management Plan Policy CE5 also states that proposals that are likely to impact on the dark skies of the Cotswolds National Landscape should have regard to these dark skies, by seeking to avoid and where avoiding is not possible, minimise light pollution.

-Having reviewed the applicant's Design and Access Statement which includes a Landscape and Visual Appraisal, we consider that the applicant has demonstrated the siting of the lodge in a clearing formed by a quarry within woodland would not adversely impact the local landscape character or views to and from the site.
+Having reviewed the applicant's Design and Access Statement, we consider that the applicant has demonstrated that the siting of the various elements of the scheme would not adversely impact the local landscape character or views to and from the site.